 What Makes Kirk Deliberately Different

 “In the next few years, data analytics will revolutionize litigation,” Kirk Jenkins writes on Sedgwick’s appellate blogs, the Illinois Supreme Court Review and the California Supreme Court Review.
 He has gone all-in at the leading edge of that revolution, creating analytic databases of dozens of data points drawn from every decision of the Illinois and California Supreme Courts since 2000, a resource which is unique among appellate practices.
 Kirk uses his databases to think about appellate litigation the way business people do: by quantifying every aspect of risk.
-He’s been interviewed about his groundbreaking work by the Wall Street Journal, the Los Angeles Times, Roll Call, the Los Angeles Daily Journal, the Northern California Record, the San Francisco Recorder and the Chicago Daily Law Journal.
+He’s been interviewed about his groundbreaking work by the Wall Street Journal, The Associated Press, the Los Angeles Times, Roll Call, the Los Angeles Daily Journal, the Northern California Record, the San Francisco Recorder and the Chicago Daily Law Journal.

 Kirk chairs Sedgwick’s Appellate Task Force.
 He has served as appellate counsel in approximately 200 appeals and petitions for interlocutory review in state and federal courts across the country.
 And yet, he understands that sometimes the most successful appeals are the ones that don’t have to happen — whether because the plaintiff concludes that an appeal from a defense verdict is unlikely to succeed, or because post-trial motions have reduced an adverse verdict to the point where an acceptable resolution is possible.

 For that reason, Kirk believes that an appellate lawyer is an essential part of a litigation team even before trial begins.
 While the trial team works to win the case at trial, Kirk focuses on what will happen afterwards.